-Rachel joined CCRH September 2016 as the Asset Building Programs Manager.
+Rachel joined CCRH September 2016 as a Programs Manager.
 Her position is to safeguard the economic security of low- to moderate-income Californians through a number of statewide consumer financial education and asset-building initiatives.
 She manages campaigns to prevent elder financial abuse and promote age-friendly banking and also coordinates CCRH’s Individual Development Account program.

 Before joining CCRH, Rachel worked for a variety of nonprofit organizations in the Midwest and in the Pacific Northwest as well as in the Latin American countries of Paraguay, Belize, Guatemala, Nicaragua, and Honduras.
-She has advocated for those working in the fields of health, education, farming, environmental protection, and disability rights.
+She has advocated for those working in the fields of refugee and immigration services, healthcare, education, farming, environmental protection, and disability rights.
 She enjoys examining U.S. policy with a focus on supporting social and economic justice throughout the Americas.
-Rachel now considers Sacramento her home and enjoys living there with her two dogs, Victor and Jara.
+Rachel now considers Sacramento her home and enjoys living in California.

 Rachel holds a Master Degree in Educational Leadership and Management from the University of Oregon, and a Bachelor of Arts in U.S. and Latin American History from the University of Minnesota.